shopware/shopware/adr/2020-07-02-control-clone-behavior.md

+---
-# 2020-07-02 - Get control of association clone behavior as developer
+title: Get control of association clone behavior as developer
+date: 2020-07-02
+area: core
+tags: [repository, entity, clone, flag, association]
+---

 ## Context
 The developer should be able to define, if an association has to be considered or skipped during the cloning of an entity.